rodneyshupe/Cookbook/Recipes/Appetizers/CheeseBallWithSpicedPecans.rst

 Directions
 ----------

 1. Preheat oven to 375F.
-Line a small rimmed baking sheet with parchment paper; set aside.
+Line a small rimmed baking sheet with parchment paper and set aside.
-2. Stir together cream cheese, Cheddar cheese, mayonnaise, Worcestershire, cayenne pepper, garlic powder, and 1/4 cup of the chives in a large bowl until thoroughly blended.
-Spoon mixture onto a work surface covered with plastic wrap; gather plastic around cheese, using your hands shape into a ball.
-Chill in plastic wrap until firm, about 2 hours.
+2. Blend the cheese ball: stir cream cheese, Cheddar cheese, mayonnaise, Worcestershire, cayenne pepper, garlic powder, and 1/4 cup of the chives in a large bowl until thoroughly blended.
+Spoon onto a work surface covered with plastic wrap, gather the plastic around the cheese, and shape into a ball with your hands.
+Chill in the plastic wrap until firm, about 2 hours.
-3. Meanwhile, stir together pecans, maple syrup, oil, smoked paprika, and salt in a small bowl until evenly coated; spread in an even layer on prepared baking sheet.
-4. Bake until browned, about 9-12 minutes, stirring every 3 minutes.
-Place baking sheet on a wire rack, and cool completely, about 30 minutes.
+3. Meanwhile, coat the pecans: stir pecans, maple syrup, oil, smoked paprika, and salt in a small bowl until evenly coated, then spread in an even layer on the prepared baking sheet.
+Bake until browned, about 9-12 minutes, stirring every 3 minutes.
+Cool completely on a wire rack, about 30 minutes, then finely chop.
-   Finely chop pecans.
-5. Stir together chopped pecans and remaining 1 tablespoon chives in a medium bowl.
-Roll cheese ball in pecan mixture to coat; pressing lightly to adhere.
+4. Finish: stir the chopped pecans with the remaining 1 tablespoon chives in a medium bowl.
+Roll the cheese ball in the pecan mixture to coat, pressing lightly to adhere.
 Serve with crackers.

 Notes
 -----